deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 #### Tips

-- I recommend to complete the Udemy AWS CCP prepreation questions [here](https://www.udemy.com/course/aws-certified-cloud-practitioner-training-course/).
-If you can score over 90% acorss the question sets, you are good to go
+- I recommend to complete the Udemy AWS CCP prepreation questions [here](https://www.udemy.com/course/aws-certified-cloud-practitioner-practice-exams-c/).
+If you can score over 90% across the question sets, you are good to go
 - I also recommend to study for the AWS Certified Solutions Architect – Associate certification, then take the AWS CCP examination followed by the AWS CSAA examination as the AWS CSAA content overlaps AWS CCP

 </p>